radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 1. After the capture connector is configured, configure the transformation.

 >[!warning]
 >If you need to make changes to the timestamp column name, you must manually restart the connector and reset the cursor.
-The pipeline can be stopped on the Global Sync tab when the topology is selected on the left.
+The pipeline can be stopped on the Classic Control Panel > Synchronization tab when the topology is selected on the left.
 Then select **Configure** next to the pipeline.
 In the configuration screen, select the Capture section.
 Change the timestamp column name and select **Save**.
 In the bottom left of the Capture configuration screen, select **Reset Cursor**.
-Go back to the Global Sync topologies page and select **Start** to start the pipeline components.
+Go back to the Synchronization topologies page and select **Start** to start the pipeline components.

 ## Database Counter